slcoyne/Doing_Data_Science_CS_1/README.md

 The title of this project is "Doing Data Science CS 1"

 Detailed instructions for running the program can be found in the md file "Case_Study_Write_Up_Final_DS."
 For those interested in running this program, download all of the .R scripts.
 Main.R is the "master script" that ties all of the others together.
 Once the individual scripts are downloaded, please run main.R.
-For those interested in seeing detailed data cleaning steps, please refer to the detailed comments in the clean_and_merge R scipt.
+For those interested in seeing detailed data cleaning steps, please refer to the detailed comments in the clean_and_merge R script.

-This analysis was performed using R versin 3.3.2.
+This analysis was performed using R version 3.3.2.
 The platform is x86_64-264-mingw32/x64 (64 bit), running under: windows >= 8 x64

 The packages needed to complete this analysis are as follows: ggplot2 - version 2.2.1